telit/bravo-aws-expresslink/get-started-guide-bravo-aws.md

 # Set up your hardware

-In this get started example we suggest to use a PC for a quick check of the capabilities of Bravo AWS ExpressLink.
+In this get started example we suggest to use a PC for a quick check of the capabilities of Bravo AWS IoT ExpressLink.

 However, any other external processor can be connected to the Bravo board: Follow the Bravo get started guide to configure appropriately.
 Please refer to please see https://www.telit.com/bravo-evk-download-zone/ doc: Telit_Bravo_Quick_Start_Guide for full details on how to connect to the Bravo Board